eHealthAfrica/javarosa/docs/evaluation.md

 3. instance(cars)/cars/car/brand : return all the car brands
 4. instance(cars)/cars/car[name=/form/car\_name]/brand : returns all brands with the specified car name

-During evaluation, JavaRosa evaluates like so
+During evaluation, JavaRosa evaluates like so:

 - When the Form is being parsed, the expression is anchored by an XPathConditional to the Form Control.
-- At the time the expression is to be evaluated, the XPathConditional **eval** method is called (evalRaw, evalNodeset, evalRaw, eval) depending on the expected result of the expression.
+- At the time the expression is to be evaluated, the XPathConditional `eval` method is called (`evalRaw`, `evalNodeset`, `evalRaw` or `eval`, depending on the expected result of the expression).
-- Converts the xpath string to a XPathPathExpression.
+- The XPath string is converted to an XPathPathExpression.
-- Converts the XPathPathExpresion to a generic TreeReference.
+- The XPathPathExpression is converted to a generic TreeReference.
-- Traverses through the TreeElement of the Cars secondary instance.
+- JavaRosa traverses through the TreeElement of the Cars secondary instance.
-- Returns all matching nodes as a list of specific TreeReferences.
+- All matching nodes are returned as a list of specific TreeReferences.
 - If the TreeReference is a leaf node on the TreeElement, it can be converted to a readable value.

 ## Proposed Solutions:

-The key concept being used for these solutions is based on analysing the patterns of the XPathPathExpr XPath expressions.
-And then creating appropriate dictionaries for the possible results when parsing and creating each node of the Secondary Instance, so that when the expression is evaluated during form initialization or loading, the result of the expression is fetched from the dictionary of the indexer instead of evaluating the expression by traversing the whole form. ** XPaths don't currently support attribute querying this means, Predicates can only be applied to the parents of leaf nodes **
+The key concept being used for these solutions is based on analysing the patterns of the XPathPathExpr XPath expressions, and then creating appropriate dictionaries for the possible results when parsing and creating each node of the Secondary Instance.
+When the expression is evaluated during form initialization or loading, the result of the expression is then fetched from the dictionary of the indexer instead of evaluating the expression by traversing the whole form. ** XPaths don't currently support attribute querying this means, Predicates can only be applied to the parents of leaf nodes **

 - When the XForm is being parsed, the analysis and indexing is hooked unto the respective element parsing handlers, see the handlers [here](https://github.com/opendatakit/javarosa/blob/2acd222e43586e092dc13f76bb1d1a873564a32b/src/main/java/org/javarosa/xform/parse/XFormParser.java#L212).
 - The Question elements are [first handled](https://github.com/opendatakit/javarosa/blob/2acd222e43586e092dc13f76bb1d1a873564a32b/src/main/java/org/javarosa/xform/parse/XFormParser.java#L477) before the [secondary instances](https://github.com/opendatakit/javarosa/blob/2acd222e43586e092dc13f76bb1d1a873564a32b/src/main/java/org/javarosa/xform/parse/XFormParser.java#L488) in the [parseDoc](https://github.com/opendatakit/javarosa/blob/develop/src/main/java/org/javarosa/xform/parse/XFormParser.java) method.
 - When a question element is [handled](https://github.com/opendatakit/javarosa/blob/2acd222e43586e092dc13f76bb1d1a873564a32b/src/main/java/org/javarosa/xform/parse/XFormParser.java#L1000), if it&#39;s a MultipleChoice type and also has an Itemset attached to it:
-  - The nodeset expression of the ItemSet is analysed to see the kind of pattern it is, like the steps and the Predicates that occur in the expression.
+  - The nodeset expression of the ItemSet is analysed to see what kind of pattern it is, i.e. the steps and the predicates that occur in the expression.
   - An Indexer is then created for the expression
   - Appropriate indexers are created for appropriate expressions this way
   - When the instance elements are being interpreted and each node is created, each node is matched to the appropriate indexers to see if it belongs to that Indexer.